 Celebrate Diversity this Holiday Season by Cooking With Children

 Food is the main ingredient in many family holiday celebrations and cultural practices around the world.
-A great way to teach your little one about diverse holiday celebrations is by cooking traditional dishes together!
+A great way to teach your little one about diverse holiday traditions is by cooking up some kid-friendly holiday recipes together!

 Children love any reason to celebrate, and introducing them to new cultures through cooking can have lifelong benefits.